5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 * Use [WART](https://github.com/shirioko/WART), a Windows registration tool which allows you to retrieve the secret via a GUI.
 * Activate WhatsApp on your jailbroken iPhone or rooted Android phone and retrieve the secret via [this script](https://www.mgp25.com/utilidadiPhone/) (for iPhone users) or the [following APK](https://github.com/venomous0x/WhatsAPI/issues/983) (for Android users).

-In case of registration via phone you need a **jailbroken iPhone** or a **rooted Android** device in order to retrieve the secret.
-In order to retrieve the scecret you need to follow these steps:

-* Insert your (new) secondary SIM card in your phone and boot it up.
-* Re-install Whatsapp on your phone and activate it using the new phonenumber.
-* Use either the APK (Android) or the script (iPhone) to retrieve the WhatsApp secret.
-Write this secret down, which is required later.
-* Insert your normal SIM card and re-install WhatsApp for normal use.

 In case of registration via WART:

 * Download [WART](https://github.com/shirioko/WART/blob/master/WART-1.7.3.0.exe?raw=true).